napivevo/vesper/README.md

 ![An unfortunate player stares down the blade of a boss.](https://i.imgur.com/UFQkBA1.jpg)
 ## Minecolonies

-You won't be able to survive the world of Requiem alone.
+You won't be able to survive the world of Vesper alone.
 Build a kingdom filled with citizens of all walks of life to ensure you won't have to.
 From resource gathering to building grand structures, colonists serve a variety of purposes.

 ![A small kingdom finds respite in a dense forest.](https://i.imgur.com/aWMNDkJ.png)
 ## Invasions